-When Cleo got a little older, he started working as a farm hand in Collard Valley, near Rome Georgia.
+When Cleo got a little older, he started working as a farm hand in Collard Valley, near Rome, Georgia.
 He’d plow cotton and corn and perform other farm duties for 35 cents a day plus room and board.
-After several months, he was able to save enough to order a guitar out of the Sears and Roebuck catalog for the sum of $2.40.
-This guitar was to replace the old Stella, which one of his brothers had sat on and broken.
-Cleo’s new guitar along with an instruction book and a pick finally arrived.
+After several months, he was able to save enough to order a guitar out of the Sears, and Roebuck catalog for the sum of $2.40.
+This guitar was to replace the old Stella, which broke after one of his brothers sat on it.
+Cleo’s new guitar, along with an instruction book and a pick, finally arrived.
 He learned how to tune it and could soon play G, C and D. The first tune he attempted was “It Ain’t Gonna Rain No More.”

 The year was 1938 and Cleo found himself again on the move, looking for work.
 This time he crossed over into Alabama and landed a job as a farm hand for an old gentleman named Hans Graves, who was a tenant farmer.
 By the time he had laid that one-horse-crop by, he had made up his mind that there must be more to life than plowing a mule.
 He collected his $18 wages for a month’s work, and told his buddies he was going to look for something better.
 Dressed in his Sunday clothes, he caught a ride on a truck headed for Atlanta.
 There he met a cousin who invited him to stay with him while he looked for a job.
 As luck would have it, the next day, he was hired to work an ice truck for the sum of $1 a day, which was more money than he’d ever seen in his life.